Skip to main content Skip to footer

 Child support

-What is child support Child support is financial support for a child paid by a parent to the child’s other parent (or carer).
-The Australian Government’s Child Support Scheme aims to ensure that children receive an adequate level of financial support from …
+… What is child support Child support is financial support for a child paid by a parent to the child’s other parent (or …

 Site map